 - The shared folder or drive is now shown on the virtual desktop amongst the other drives.
 You can open the folder and process the files either on the virtual desktop or through the file management of your own computer.
 The changes are reflected both on the virtual desktop and your own computer.

-- To stop sharing, select the folder and click Remove (1) and then click OK (2).
+- To stop sharing, select the folder and click Remove.
+Close the window.

 Transferring files between your home computer and the VDI virtual desktop (Windows, using the browser)

 This section tells how to transfer files when you are using the virtual desktop with a browser.
 If you are using the virtual desktop with the client software, see the previous section.

 Sometimes you need to transfer files from your home computer to a virtual desktop.
 For example, if you have photos of receipts that you need to attach to a travel invoice on SAP, you can do this in on a virtual desktop as follows: